Read the earlier parts of this series

 Milano, Archivio di Stato di Milano,

-These images are published with the permission by Ministero dei Beni e le Attività Culturali.
+These images are published on the permission by Ministero dei Beni e le Attività Culturali.

 Any reproduction of images is forbidden.